solid-contrib/folder-table/README.md

 # [WiP] Solid Pane Folder-Table

-**Note** : This is a work in progress started some time ago by @timbl and was last worked on by @michielbdejong and @alvetens two years ago.
+**Note** : This is a work in progress started some time ago by @timbl and was last worked on by @michielbdejong and @aveltens two years ago.
 In this version, I (@jeff-zucker) added a pod-picker and login using the latest auth .

 You can try this out as a web app on <a href="https://jeff-zucker.solidcommunity.net:8443/folder-table/">the NSS test server</a>.
 You can also install and use locally, see below.